kevinsamoei/Yummy_Recipe_Api/README.md

 # Overview
 # What?
 Yummy recipes provides a platform for users to keep track of their awesome recipes and share with others if they so wish.
-# How?
-This project is broken down into 4 challenges whose completion would contribute greatly to your learning towards becoming a full-stack developer.
-Upon completion, you would have built a world-class full-stack (frontend and backend)  Python application.

-# Why?
-Andela distributes opportunities.
-We disseminate Learning and catalyse Technology leadership.
-The project is founded on the premise that aspiring Technology Leaders learn programming whilst building things that matter and that the best way to learn is by building a complete product.

-`This project has one objective: create opportunities for learning where they build real products.
-In this way, we inspire change in the African tech landscape.`
 # Usage
 * Users create accounts
 * Users can log in